-- Where is the change possible, and how? - Who can help you with your new system? - Who are the right people to bring to the table to realize the desired change? - Is there someone who would need to be involved? - Where are the needed relationships to be built?
+- Where is the change possible, and how? • - Who can help you with your new system? - Who are the right people to bring to the table to realize the desired change? • - Is there someone who would need to be involved? - Where are the needed relationships to be built? •

-Connect with key people, your neighbour, school headmaster, local municipality, local entrepreneur, chemistry or geography, math teacher, or all.
+Connect with key people, your neighbour, school headmaster, local municipality, local entrepreneur, your teachers, decision-makers, activists, architects, ... whoever you identify as helpful or relevant.

 Talk to at least one person/group involved in the system.
-Create an open discussion with the key peo ole you defined, explain your circular vision, and d ask for their feedback.
-BEFORE STEP #4, PLEASE CHECK THE FOLLOWING: Responded to the questions and tasks above.
-Contacted/Asked for feedback from key people.
-Defined key people in our impact area that could help us reshape the system.
-Got further information and inspiration from the project website by scanning the QR code.
+Create an open discussion with the key people you defined, explain your circular vision, and ask for their feedback.

+- Responded to the questions and tasks above. - Contacted/Asked for feedback from key people. - Defined key people in our impact area that could help us reshape the system. - Got further information and inspiration from the project website by scanning the QR code.